sparkysmitty/minutiae/README.md

 # minutiae
-Ruminations on minutiae: "the small, precise, or trivial details of something"
+minutiae: "the small, precise, or trivial details of something"